kubernetes-sigs/cloud-provider-azure/content/en/topics/azure-permissions.md

 // This is because of the linked access check when adding the public IP to LB frontendIPConfiguration Microsoft.Network/publicIPAddresses/join/action

+// Required if a public IP Prefix from another resource group is used for LoadBalancer service
+// This is because of the linked access check when adding the public IP of a public IP
+// prefix to a LB frontendIPConfiguration Microsoft.Network/publicIPPrefixes/join/action

 // Required to create or delete security rules for LoadBalancer service Microsoft.Network/networkSecurityGroups/read Microsoft.Network/networkSecurityGroups/write